MicrosoftDocs/CordovaDocs/cordovadocs/2015/change-cordova-version/tutorial-cordova-5-readme.md

 ---
-description: "The Tools for Apache Cordova RTM have been tested with both Cordova 4.3.1 and Cordova 5.1.1 with subsequent updates being tested against more recent versions of Cordova including 6.0.0."
+description: " The Tools for Apache Cordova RTM have been tested with both Cordova 4.3.1 and Cordova 5.1.1 with subsequent updates being tested against more recent versions of Cordova including 6.0.0."
 title: "Major Changes in Apache Cordova 5 & 6"
 author: "jmatthiesen"
 ms.prod: "visual-studio-dev14"